 4. DIGITAL FORENSIC

 Computer Forensic is also known as "Digital Forensic".
-It is the process to acquire digital evidence, analyze the evidence and report by examining digital storage media such as hard disks, pen drives etc. or network.
-The analysis is conducted by a suitably trained computer forensic analyst in order to investigate a claim or allegation as a part of best Forensic Services.
+In forensic science fields it is the process to acquire digital evidence, analyze the evidence and report by examining digital storage media such as hard disks, pen drives etc. or network.
+The analysis is conducted by a suitably trained forensic science investigator to investigate a claim or allegation as a part of best Forensic Services.

 5. MOBILE FORENSICS

-It is defined as "The Science to recovery data from Digital Evidence from Mobile Phone, Smart Phones, SIM cards, Memory cards under forensically sound conditions using accepted methods and useful under law of evidence"
+It is defined as "The Science to recovery data from Digital Evidence from Mobile Phone, Smart Phones, SIM cards, Memory cards under forensically sound conditions using smartphone forensic tools and useful under law of evidence"

 6. Other Detective & Forensic Services